 Statistics

 To minimize the use of animals in the present study, useful outcome measures were selected from our prior studies for evaluation herein, and were supported by a power analysis.
 Values are expressed as means ± standard error of mean values throughout.
 Student’s t-test, and 1- and 2-way ANOVA tests were used for statistical analyses.
 ANOVA on ranks was used when the normality assumption was violated.
 Post-hoc Newman-Keuls test or Dunn’s test was used for all pairwise multiple comparisons.
 The Dunnett’s and Bonferroni correction were used, as required, for serial measurements.
 A statistically significant difference was defined as p < 0.05, and statistical values are noted in the Figures and text.
+No outliers or data was excluded.

 Results